sanka-p/obsidian-notes/Uni/Embedded/ATmega328P/ADC.md

 6. Wait for conversion to finish by polling the ADIF bit
 7. Read ADCL and ADCH registers
 8. Repeat from step 5 or 4 depending on the channel or references

+Which one to choose left or right align??
+1. **Right Alignment:**

+    - If you need all 10 bits of the conversion result, you would typically use right alignment.
+    - Reading both low and high values in a right-aligned format allows you to capture the entire 10-bit precision of the conversion result.
+2. **Left Alignment:**

+    - If you only need 8 bits of precision, left alignment can be advantageous.
+    - By using left alignment and taking only the high value (most significant bits), you effectively reduce the precision to 8 bits, which might be sufficient for certain applications.
+3. **Advantages of Left Alignment:**

+    - Left alignment can provide an advantage in terms of memory usage.
+By taking only the most significant byte of the register (high value), you use less memory compared to storing the entire 10-bit result.
+    - This can be particularly useful when you have RAM constraints and need to store a large number of samples.
+Using only the necessary bits helps conserve memory.
+4. **Advantages of Right Alignment:**

+    - Right-justified values can be used directly without the scaling that a left-justified value might require.
+    - If you need the full precision of the A/D conversion result and don't have memory constraints, right alignment allows you to work directly with the entire 10-bit value.

+If the measured voltages are close to 0 then right align will be better but if the values are closer to 5v then left will be better.
+But generally the left align will have the closes accuracy to the value

 Example:
 Write a c program to configure the ADC as follows: